-The MRZ Program was established by the state legislature in 1992 to lessen the impact of military base closures.
+The Military Reuse Zone (MRZ) was established by the state legislature in 1992 to lessen the impact of military base closures.
 Currently there are two Military Reuse Zones in Arizona.
-In 2001 the MRZ designation was renewed for the former Williams Air Force Base, now known as Williams Gateway Airport.
+In 2001, the MRZ designation was renewed for the former Williams Air Force Base, now known as Williams Gateway Airport.
 In December 2002, the former U.S. Naval Air Facility in Goodyear, now known as Phoenix/Goodyear Airport, was designated as an MRZ.

-An applicant for the MRZ program must be located within an MRZ to qualify for the benefits.
-The program offers three types of benefits:
+An applicant for the MRZ program must be located within an MRZ to qualify for three types of benefits:

 - Transaction Privilege Tax Exemption – Exemption from transaction privilege tax on contracts for certain types of construction at an MRZ